 Our splash-back will be subway tiles, and we're crushing on these white shimmery ones from our local tile store Yeomans Bagno & Ceramiche - they have an amazing selection (we also got our beautiful bathroom tiles from here).
 Again, this is a decision that can hopefully be made when the kitchen is installed so we can test a few sample tiles against the colour of the cabinets.

-We found lighting one of the hardest choices, but decided to go with glass pretty early on as I've always loved the look of them, despite what some people warned about their maintenance.
-I'll let you know!
+We found lighting one of the hardest choices, but decided to go with glass pretty early on as I've always loved the look of them, despite the negatives we've heard about maintaining them.
 It was a hard hunt, either the glass looked kind of dirty or smoky; the pendant had holes in the top for the dust to fall into and no way of cleaning the inside; or it was a slightly odd shape.
 After many different store visits and nearly buying several, I stumbled upon these classic antique pendants on sale at Temple & Webster and added 2 to my cart!
 Hoping they don't look too small in the space, because I really love them.

 In the main room, with the high vaulted ceilings and exposed beams, we'll be installing some wedge lights from Beacon Lighting which will brighten the room without casting shadows from the exposed trusses.
 We'll also have a ceiling fan with a light in the middle - undecided about whether it should be white or stainless steel...